mantisbt-plugins/scrum/README.md

 ### Configuration

-At this time, the plugin does not yet include a configuration page;
-this will be added in a future version of the plugin.

-To change the Scrum Board's layout, you need to manually edit the config() method in `Scrum.php`, or set the parameters using the Manage Configuration page:
+To change the Scrum Board's layout, go to the configuration page, where you can define:

-  - *board_columns* specifies which Status goes into which column;
+  - *Board Columns*: specifies which Status goes into which column;
-    the array's key corresponds to the Board Column, and the value is an array of Status codes as defined in *status_enum_string*.
+    - *Name* is a language-independent code for the Board Column (refer to the language files for the actual display value)
+    - *Status* is a comma-delimited list of Statuses from the Status Enumeration (*status_enum_string*) to include in the Column
-  - *board_severity_colors* and *board_resolution_colors* respectively
-    define the colors to use for display of each severity and resolution code.
+  - *Board Severity Colors* and *Board Resolution Colors* respectively define which color to use for display of each severity and resolution code.
-  - *token_expiry* determines how long the tokens used to store the filter preferences are kept (in seconds)
+    It is a comma-delimited list of elements with the form *Code:Color*, the code being the key from the corresponding Enumeration (Severity and Resolution).
-  - *sprint_length* specifies the duration of a sprint (in seconds)
+  - *Sprint Length* specifies the duration of a sprint (in days)
-  - *show_empty_status* when set to ON, the Status name will be displayed in the Scrum Board's columns even if there are no cards with this Status (defaults to OFF).
+  - *Always show Status* when checked, the Status name will be displayed in the Scrum Board's columns even if there are no cards with this Status (unchecked by default).
+  - *Token Expiry* determines how long the plugin will remember the filter criteria on the Scrum Board.

 ## Support